-Endometriosis, which affects approximately 48 percent of infertile women, is a painful condition where the tissue lining the inside of the uterus grows outside of the uterine cavity.
+Endometriosis, which affects approximately 48 percent of infertile women, is a painful condition where the tissue lining the inside of the uterus implants internally on the ovaries, bladder, and other surfaces in a woman’s pelvis.
 The tissue responds to your menstrual cycle hormones by swelling, thickening, and shedding to mark the beginning of the next cycle.
-While women with endometriosis will still experience blood discharge through the vagina, the bloodshed from endometrial tissue that grows in the pelvis remains and eventually scars.
-The tissue can also spread and grow inside the ovaries and form ovarian cysts called endometriomas, which could potentially affect fertility.
+Women with endometriosis will still experience a period every month as the lining inside the uterus bleeds and sheds.
+Unfortunately when endometriosis tissue in the pelvis bleeds, there is no outlet for the blood, causing inflammation and scarring.
+Sometimes, endometriosis on the ovaries leads to so much inflammation that ovarian cysts called endometriomas are formed.

 How can you preserve your fertility with endometriosis?

-While surgery for endometriosis is beneficial and sometimes necessary, it could have a negative impact on your fertility.
-If you have been diagnosed with endometriosis, egg freezing is an option to preserve your future fertility before treatment for endometriosis.
+While surgery for endometriosis is beneficial and sometimes necessary, it could have a negative impact on your fertility. endometriosis surgery is often challenging, and any endometriosis surgery on the ovaries can lead to a loss of eggs, or even a loss of an entire ovary.
+If you have been diagnosed with endometriosis, egg freezing is an option to preserve your future fertility before surgery for endometriosis.

 Previously, women with endometriosis had limited options—have surgery and potentially damage their fertility, or experience pain.
 Now, women with endometriosis don’t necessarily have to choose between treatment to relieve pain and their future fertility.
 Egg freezing for women with endometriosis may be a game-changer.